Vascular Biogenics (NASDAQ:VBLT) Stock Rating Upgraded by Zacks Investment Research

-Vascular Biogenics (NASDAQ:VBLT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Friday, Zacks.com reports.
-The firm presently has a $2.50 target price on the biopharmaceutical company’s stock.
-Zacks Investment Research‘s target price suggests a potential upside of 16.28% from the stock’s previous close.
+Vascular Biogenics (NASDAQ:VBLT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Friday, Zacks.com reports.
+The firm presently has a $2.25 price target on the biopharmaceutical company’s stock.

 According to Zacks, “Vascular Biogenics Ltd. is a clinical stage biotechnology company.
 It is focused on the discovery, development and commercialization of treatments for cancer and immune-inflammatory diseases.
 Its lead oncology candidate VB-111, is a gene-based biologic which is in Phase II clinical trials for the treatment of recurrent glioblastoma, an aggressive form of brain cancer.
 It is also developing VB-201, an oral small molecule that is in Phase II clinical trials for the treatment psoriasis and ulcerative colitis.
 Vascular Biogenics Ltd. is headquartered in Or Yehuda, Israel. “

-Separately, HC Wainwright reiterated a “buy” rating and set a $4.00 target price on shares of Vascular Biogenics in a research report on Tuesday, November 16th.
-Five research analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $5.10.
+Separately, HC Wainwright reiterated a “buy” rating and issued a $4.00 target price on shares of Vascular Biogenics in a research report on Tuesday, November 16th.
+Five investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the company has a consensus rating of “Buy” and an average price target of $5.05.

 Vascular Biogenics (NASDAQ:VBLT) last issued its earnings results on Monday, November 15th.
-The biopharmaceutical company reported ($0.09) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.11) by $0.02.
-Vascular Biogenics had a negative net margin of 3,546.69% and a negative return on equity of 69.23%.
-During the same quarter last year, the firm earned ($0.12) earnings per share.
-Sell-side analysts expect that Vascular Biogenics will post -0.44 EPS for the current year.
+The biopharmaceutical company reported ($0.09) EPS for the quarter, topping the consensus estimate of ($0.11) by $0.02.
+Vascular Biogenics had a negative return on equity of 69.23% and a negative net margin of 3,546.69%.
+During the same period last year, the business posted ($0.12) earnings per share.
+Research analysts anticipate that Vascular Biogenics will post -0.44 EPS for the current fiscal year.

-Several institutional investors have recently made changes to their positions in the company.
-Jane Street Group LLC purchased a new stake in shares of Vascular Biogenics in the third quarter worth about $42,000.
-Two Sigma Advisers LP purchased a new stake in shares of Vascular Biogenics in the third quarter worth about $30,000.
-Altshuler Shaham Ltd purchased a new stake in shares of Vascular Biogenics in the third quarter worth about $431,000.
-Geode Capital Management LLC lifted its holdings in shares of Vascular Biogenics by 62.1% in the third quarter.
-Geode Capital Management LLC now owns 40,323 shares of the biopharmaceutical company’s stock worth $82,000 after buying an additional 15,450 shares in the last quarter.
-Finally, Virtu Financial LLC purchased a new stake in shares of Vascular Biogenics in the second quarter worth about $95,000.
-6.15% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Altshuler Shaham Ltd acquired a new position in Vascular Biogenics during the 3rd quarter valued at approximately $431,000.
+Telemetry Investments L.L.C. boosted its position in Vascular Biogenics by 42.1% during the 2nd quarter.
+Telemetry Investments L.L.C. now owns 152,764 shares of the biopharmaceutical company’s stock valued at $365,000 after purchasing an additional 45,264 shares during the period.
+Squarepoint Ops LLC acquired a new position in Vascular Biogenics during the 1st quarter valued at approximately $229,000.
+LPL Financial LLC boosted its position in Vascular Biogenics by 110.8% during the 2nd quarter.
+LPL Financial LLC now owns 101,176 shares of the biopharmaceutical company’s stock valued at $242,000 after purchasing an additional 53,176 shares during the period.
+Finally, Geode Capital Management LLC boosted its position in Vascular Biogenics by 62.1% during the 3rd quarter.
+Geode Capital Management LLC now owns 40,323 shares of the biopharmaceutical company’s stock valued at $82,000 after purchasing an additional 15,450 shares during the period.
+Institutional investors and hedge funds own 6.15% of the company’s stock.

 Vascular Biogenics Ltd. is in the clinical-stage biopharmaceutical company, which engages in the discovery, development, and commercialization of first-in-class treatments for cancer.
 Its programs include cancer, inflammation, and VB-600 which are focused on treating tumors, ovarian cancer, and chronic immune-related indications.